AlexGarcia2/WordCounter.solution/README.md

 ## Specifications

+  [model test]

 * check to see if one letter are the same.
-  * Example Input: i & i
+  * Example Input: A & A
       * Example Output: true

-* be able to compare if two letter word given are the same.
+* be able to compare if word  given can be matched if there is a capital letter in the word.
-    * Example Input:  hi and in
+    * Example Input:  cat and Cat
       * Example Output: false words dont equal each other

-* be able to find and match a two letter word to a tring of words.
+* be able to see if an empty list can be given back.
-    * Example Input: hi and " hi class we are learning today"
+    * Example Input: List<string>{}
-      * Example Output: hi and hi should match and return true
+      * Example Output: true

-* be able to match elements to elements in a string, but not elements that contain letters of the first element in it .
+* be able to match a word that is given to words in a sentence .
     * Example Input:"to"/ "people love to look at small things together"
       * Example Output: output of true if element is found in string

-* able to tell how man times a word is used in string.
+* find how many times a given word is repeated in a given sentence .
     * Example Input: "people go to work an then go home"
     * example Input: "go"
-      * Example Output: go appears twice
+      * Example Output: go appears twice (2)

+    [controller test]

+* find if the controller is passing through the right Action type.
+    * Example Input: Index
+      * Example Output: Index

+*  find if the controller passes through the correct model data type
+    * Example Input: list<string>
-* .
+      * Example Output:List<string>
+* find if the controller can pass the correct data type
-    * Example Input:
+      * Example Input: RedirectToActionResult
-      * Example Output:
+        * Example Output: RedirectToActionResult

 ## Support and Contact Details